How Self Assignments Will Make You A Better Photographer

 Carve Out Your Own Photographic Niche

 Take time to brainstorm ideas.
 Look over the list I have provided below.
-Even if none of them jump out at you, think laterally and be inspired.
+Even if none of them jump out at you, think laterally and be inspired to create your own photography self assignments.

 Make sure the choices you make are achievable.
 Don’t decide you’d love to do a photo project of the ocean if you live a long way from it, or ethnic minority groups if there are none near where you live.